-The submission of a PSUR should consist of a cover letter and the report itself as a new document in m536 as well as a new or replace document in m25 as necessary.
-Any literature will be included in m533 or m54 as appropriate.
+The submission of a PSUR should be included in the eCTD as a new document in m536 as well as a new or replace document in m25 as necessary.
+Any literature should be included in m533 or m54 as appropriate.
 The naming of the leaf element in m536 shall indicate the number of the PSUR or the period covered.
-In case of proposed changes to the product information texts, new (if there is no previous lifecycle in the product information section) or replace versions need to be submitted in m131 in a closing sequence.
-The closing sequence usually contains all the agreed translations in all languages.